konrad-glowacki/pdftk/README.md

-pdftk
+Pdftk
 =====

-Rails gems for Pdftk
+Pdftk is gem for merging pdf files with pdftk library for Rails.